fbargaglistoffi/BCF-IV/README.md

+# Code for the Bayesian Causal Forest with Instrumental Variable

-# Code for the paper "Heterogeneous causal effects with imperfect compliance: a novel Bayesian machine learning approach" by F.J.
-Bargagli-Stoffi, K. De Witte and G. Gnecco
+In this repository we provide the code for the BCF-IV function and for the application part of the paper "Heterogeneous causal effects with imperfect compliance: a novel Bayesian machine learning approach" by F.J.
+Bargagli-Stoffi, K. De Witte and G. Gnecco.

-In this repository we provide the code for the BCF-IV function and for the application part of the paper.
+The paper can be found [here](https://arxiv.org/pdf/1905.12707.pdf).

 # BCF-IV function